-Thankfully, players still have a few gambling options to enjoy while waiting.
-In Massachusetts, online horse betting, the state lottery, and daily fantasy sports are all 100% legal and safe.
+After months of delays, legal sports betting finally launched in Massachusetts in March 2023.
+Players also have a few other gambling options — online horse betting, the state lottery, and daily fantasy sports (DFS) are all 100% legal and safe.

-Massachusetts gambling laws have always been strict, and the legalization of sports betting would help expand the industry.
+Massachusetts gambling laws have always been strict, and the legalization of sports betting has expanded the industry.
 Read on as we look at all the current legal gambling options in the state.

 The Status of Legal Online Gambling in Massachusetts

-Daily fantasy sports and horse betting are the only legal online gambling in the state.
+Sports betting, daily fantasy sports (DFS) and horse betting are all legal options for online gambling in the state.

 Online Sportsbooks in Massachusetts